DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * a non-UK citizen who moved to England to live permanently longer than 3 months before the start of your job

-* teaching only English language and literature, or only English as a second or other language
+* teaching only English language and literature

 * employed on a contract lasting less than one academic year